 Il Ritrovo D'Abruzzo (18km, 30 minutes)

 Closed Monday lunch and Tuesday

 Very pleasant family run restaurant with a twist on the traditional cooking.
 If you want fine dining at a reasonable price then this is for you.
 They specialise in Baccala (salt cod) – do try it

 La Bandiera (23km, 40 minutes)

 Tel:+39 085 845219

 Closed Sunday evening and Tuesday

 High class eatery with prices to match.
-Service of a style more in keeping with France.
+Service of a style more in keeping with France as you would expect with its 1 star Michelin rating.
 A place to impress, but not on a budget

 Taverna 58 (36km, 50 minutes)

 In a more bohemian part of the old town of Pescara, one of my favourites.
 Fish restaurant that is worth the trip if you are in town.
 Great atmosphere and not nearly as expensive as you might think.